Higher property T and below-rank phenomena of lattices: Introduction

-In case $G$ is a Lie group with property T and $V$ is unitary, the conjecture is proved in~\cite[Theorem D]{badsau}.
-We expect that the proof of Theorem~\ref{thm:higher} could be also extended to the S-semisimple case, see Conjecture~\ref{conj: S-arithmetic filling} below, which regards an extension of Theorem~\ref{thm: leuzinger+young} by Leuzinger-Young to this setting.
-We also expect that the property T assumption in \cite[Theorem D]{badsau} could be removed, see \cite[Conjecture 1.5]{badsau}.
-This is due to the Strong Spectral Gap Conjecture~\ref{conj:SSG} that will be discussed in \S\ref{sec:deg1}.
+\begin{theorem}[\cite{badsau}*{Theorem C}] If $G$ is a semisimple Lie group (not necessarily with property~T) and $V$ is the restriction of a unitary $G$-representation, then Conjecture~\ref{conj:semisimple} holds true. \end{theorem}

+We expect that the proof of Theorem~\ref{thm:higher} could be also extended to the S-semisimple case (Conjecture~\ref{conj: S-arithmetic filling} below), which is concerned with an extension of Theorem~\ref{thm: leuzinger+young} by Leuzinger-Young to this setting.
+This is due to the Strong Spectral Gap Conjecture~\ref{conj:SSG}, which will be discussed in \S\ref{sec:deg1}.
 We stress that Conjecture~\ref{conj:semisimple} is open even in degree~$1$.
 The degree~$1$ vanishing over unitary representations, which is relevant for irreducible lattices in product of rank~$1$ groups, is quite intriguing.
 It is equivalent to Shalom's Spectral Gap Conjecture~\ref{conj:SG}.
 Its validity implies for instance the full solution of Connes' \emph{Character Rigidity conjecture} and Lubotzky's \emph{property $\tau$ conjecture}.
 See \S\ref{sec:deg1} for details.

-In the forthcoming paper \cite{BBBS}, together with Saar Bader and Shaked Bader, we show that lattices satisfy vanishing results for general isometric actions on von Neumann modules.
+In a paper \cite{BBBS}, yet to be written together with Saar Bader and Shaked Bader, we show that lattices satisfy vanishing results for general isometric actions on von Neumann modules.
 In \S\ref{sec:proof} we will sketch the proof of the next theorem and relate it to some further conjectures.

 For the notions of \emph{$\Gamma$-unitary von Neumann algebra} and the \emph{noncommutative $L^p$-space $L^p(M)$ of a von Neumann algebra~$M$} we refer to the beginning of~\S\ref{subsec: vN algebras}.
 The reader who prefers a von-Neumann free statement should look at Corollary~\ref{cor:com} below.

 \begin{theorem}[\cite{BBBS}] Let $\Gamma$ be a lattice in a simple Lie group $G$ of rank $r$ and $M$ a von Neumann algebra.
 Then for $k\leq r-1$ and $1\leq p < \infty$, for every linear isometric action of $\Gamma$ on $L^p(M)$ the inclusion $L^p(M)^\Gamma\hookrightarrow L^p(M)$ induces isomorphisms